keboola/connection-docs/manipulation/transformations/redshift/index.md

 permalink: /manipulation/transformations/redshift/
 ---

 AWS Redshift is based on PostgreSQL 8.0 where AWS added powerful scaling and made it available in cloud.
-You can either have your own dedicated cluster in Keboola Connection, or [bring your own cluster](/storage/byodb/).
+Transformations run on your own dedicated cluster in Keboola Connection.

- - With your own dedicated cluster, all the power is at your hands.
  - If your source data is on Redshift, there is no data transfer.
  - Redshift is a columnar database -- no more indexing, nest JOINs without worries.
  - Redshift is not very friendly when it come to data types, for instance, invalid characters.